UML-Cyber-Security/CCDC_Practice_Infrastructure/OperatingSystem-Services/Service-SOC/BasicDocumentation/Docker - Reinstall Wazuh.md

 ## How to Reset and Reinstall Wazuh w/ Docker ##

 WHAT THIS IS:
-Guide showing steps to fresh reinstall wazuh with Docker already installed on a Debian linux OS.
+Guide showing steps to fresh reinstall Wazuh with Docker already installed on a Debian linux OS.
 <br>
 In case anything gets outdated/more information can be found here: [Offical Wazuh Installation Docs](https://documentation.wazuh.com/current/deployment-options/Docker/Docker-installation.html)